 Deadly weapon is any instrument, object or weapon that is inherently deadly or one that is used in such a way that it likely to cause great bodily injury or death.
 Examples of deadly weapons can include razor blades, knives, pipes and attack dogs.

-According to PC Section 417 PC, the defendant must draw or exhibit the weapon in the presence of another person.
+According to Penal Code Section 417 PC, the defendant must draw or exhibit the weapon in the presence of another person.
 The defendant can be charged even if he didn’t point the weapon at another one, didn’t fire the gun or the alleged victim didn’t saw the weapon.

 Defenses to California Penal Code Section 417 Charges